 Introduction to Gardner, Kansas

 Gardner, Kansas, in Johnson county, is located 7 miles SW of Olathe, Kansas (center to center) and is 27 miles SW of Kansas City, Missouri.
-The city is considered part of the Kansas City metropolitan area, and has a population of 9,396.
+The city is considered part of the Kansas City metropolitan area.

 The city of Gardner was named in honor of Governor Gardner of Massachusetts.
 The early settlers of the city were mostly Free State men.
 Gardner was raided several times by the Bushwhackers from Missouri between the year 1861 and 1863.The first petition to incorporate Gardner as a town was filed in the year 1886.
 Finally, in the year 2002, Gardner became an incorporated city.

 - Gardner Historical Museum